 How To Get Rid Of Aphids On Houseplants

-Once you discover aphids on a plant, it’s super important to act fast because they can spread like wildfire to your surrounding houseplants.
+Once you discover aphids, it’s important to begin treatment immediately.
+Otherwise they can spread like wildfire to your other houseplants.

-Once the original host plant becomes overcrowded, the aphids will start migrating, and they can easily crawl or fly to other plants.
+When the original host plant becomes overcrowded, the adults will start migrating, and they can easily crawl or fly to infest any others that are nearby.

-The first thing I do once I find aphids on indoor plants is wash the plant with soap and water.
-You can do this task in the sink, or in the shower for larger houseplants.
+The first thing I do when I find aphids on my indoor plants is wash the leaves.
+You can do this task in the sink or the shower, just make sure you don’t flood the pot in the process.

-To start, you can spray the leaves of the infested houseplant with a strong stream of water to rinse off all of the aphids that you see.
+To start, spray the leaves with a strong stream of water to rinse off all of the adults and nymphs that you see.
+Make sure to focus on new leaves and flower buds, because that’s where they like to congregate.

-Another great home remedy for aphids on plants is use organic insecticidal soap to kill them.
-You can buy an organic insecticidal soap for killing aphids on houseplants, or whip up a batch of my homemade aphid insecticide spray…
+Another great home remedy for getting rid of aphids on plants is to use a soapy spray to kill them.
+You can buy an organic insecticidal soap, or whip up a batch of your own using my recipe:

 - 1 liter tepid water

-These organic aphid sprays will kill the aphids on contact, but they have no residual effect.
-Getting rid of aphids with soap sprays alone can take some time, so be sure to treat your plants on a regular basis until all signs of aphids are gone.
+These sprays will kill aphids on contact, but they have no residual effect.
+So be sure to treat them on a regular basis until all signs of the bugs are gone.

-Related Post: How To Get Rid Of Scale Insects On Houseplants, For Good!
+Related Post: How To Get Rid Of Scale Insects On Houseplants

 How To Prevent Aphids From EVER Coming Back